meshenger-app/meshenger-android/README.md

 - voice and video calls
 - encrypted communication
-- no accounts, no registration, no adds
+- no accounts, no registration, no servers
 - add custom addresses to reach contacts